 There were other flourishing industries of the Gupta empire like ivory work, stone cutting and carving of stones like jasper, agate, quartz, carnelian, lapis- lazuli, etc; metal work of precious metals like gold, silver, copper, iron, bronze, lead, etc. Pearl industry was also very popular.
 However, the most important industry was pottery.

 After the Saka- Kshatrapa kingdom of Gujarat was invaded, the Gupta rulers also issued silver coins.
 During the reign of the Gupta dynasty, lead and rare copper coins were also issued.
-Gupta Empire carried out trade with China, Ceylon and other European countries.
+Gupta Empire carried out a trade with China, Ceylon, and other European countries.